I recently had a conversation with a man whose business was failing because he was generating too many leads.

 The investment ($500K) is a known part of the transaction and may actually fuel the efforts needed to fund the purchase.

 The same concept can be used by smaller brands.
 Is it easy?
 No. But it is possible.

 9. Track Precisely Where Your Most Qualified Leads Come From

-These days, more and more marketers know the importance of conversion tracking and working out what’s working and what’s not.
+These days, more and more marketers know the importance of website conversion tracking and understanding what’s working and what’s not.

 “Cost per lead (CPL)” is a common success metric, but sometimes a far better number to track is “Cost per qualified lead (CPQL)”.

-One of our clients, a consulting firm, found that certain keywords in AdWords drove an extraordinary lead volume for their services at a low cost.
-And yet their sales plateaued.
+One of our clients, a consulting firm, found that certain keywords in Google Ads drove an extraordinary lead volume for their services at a low cost.
+Yet their sales plateaued.